Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 end;

-This is already verbose, but you can imagine the situation gets very annoying
+This is already verbose, but you can imagine the situation gets very annoying if

-if get_a_row
+get_a_row

 has to produce a couple dozen column values.
-And of course you
+And of course you have

-declare w integer not null
+declare w int!;

-declare x integer;
+declare x int;

 declare y text;